 You will have to walk through cages of live chickens, counters full of meat and, most importantly, the fresh seafood Nha Trang is famous for.
 While there, you’ll be learning more about Vietnam’s daily life that is happening all around you.

 After getting your fresh ingredients, you’ll ride a rickshaw back to Lanterns Restaurant.
 There, a friendly and helpful chef will teach you the basics of Vietnamese cooking.
 And of course, expect to eat your own masterpiece!
 You’ll leave the restaurant with a happy tummy and a free cookbook!

 Halef and Michael, The Round The World Guys

 Food tours offer a great introduction to local cuisine and the Old Quarter of Hanoi is the perfect place to join a tour and try some unique North Vietnamese specialties.

 Over three hours you are given a personalized glimpse into Vietnamese culture.
 Guided through the alleyways of the Old Quarter, you will be rewarded with many stops along the way to try some truly delicious dishes.

-As you walk, you learn about local customs and about family life.
+As you walk, you learn about local customs and family life.
 You will even be taught how to cross the chaotic streets like a pro.
-Food tours are reasonably priced and with all food included in the price you will not be disappointed.
+Food tours are reasonably priced and with all food included in the price, you will not be disappointed.

 Rachel, Adventure and Sunshine